Gender, Conflict, and Development in the Global South

 • evaluate whether a given conflict analysis or development planning is gender-sensitive or not,

-• integrate gender into programming/planning in conflict affected environments,
+• integrate gender into programming/planning in conflict-affected environments,

-Learning methods
+Learning methods:

 • Self-study of assigned reading materials

-• Seminar presentation
+• Seminar presentations

-Study materials
+Study material:

 • Tenna Dewo.
 (2013).
 The concept of Peace in the Oromo Gadaa System: Its mechanism and moral dimensions.
 African Philosophy in Ethiopia, Ethiopian Philosophical Studies II.